CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

   multi-lingual areas.

-After changing the watchlist, you should click the restart pipeline button to propoagate the changes to the Fortis event ingestion.
+After changing the watchlist, you should click the restart pipeline button to propagate the changes to the Fortis event ingestion.

 ### Adding Keywords with Excel then translating them to a supported language